 2. Dress for success

 Proper clothing is key as well.
-Non inflammable clothing will prevent you from getting burn.
+Non-inflammable clothing will prevent you from getting burnt.

 – Jeans or fire resistant long trousers